-I. Set up the Values Sorted worksheet to print in Landscape orientation, all on one page, centered horizontally but not vertically and include a footer that contains the file name on the left and the sheet name on the right.
-Include row and column headings.
+j.
+Set up the Values Sorted worksheet to print in Portrait orientation, all on one page, centered horizontally but not vertically and include a footer that contains the file name on the left and the sheet name on the right.
 Compare the preview with the key.
 Make needed corrections, save the workbook and close it.

-HW05-6 Find and Macros
+HW05-6 Gradebook with Macros

-Problem: How can you download data, break up the values into meaningful pieces, and use buttons to sort data and to move about a worksheet?
+Problem: How can you create summary information and use macros to sort data and to move about a worksheet?

 Before the start of each semester, I download from the University's database Excel files that contain my class lists.
-A typical file looks like this:
+I transfer the information to my gradebook so I can keep track of homework and exam scores, and so I can send out progress reports and calculate interim and final grades using Excel formulas.